QoS Aware and Survivable Network Design for Planned Wireless Sensor Networks: SPTiRP: Numerical Results

 \section{SPTiRP: Numerical Results}

-We performed three sets of experiments to test the SPTiRP algorithm.
+We performed four sets of experiments to test the SPTiRP algorithm.
 In all these experiments, the relays and the sources are placed randomly.
 The first two sets of experiments were performed with a large number of relays, in a setting that conforms to the conditions mentioned in Theorem~\ref{thm:average-case-analysis-setting}, and hence a feasible solution is guaranteed with a high probability.
 However, due to the large number of relays only a lower bound to the optimal value can be obtained.
 The third set of experiments were performed with a small number of relays, so that feasibility cannot be assured, but the optimal value can be obtained in every feasible instance.
+Finally, the fourth set of experiments were performed with a different random graph model (compared to the first three), namely, the Erdos-Renyi random graph model to test the performance of our algorithm on non-geometric input graphs.

 In experiment sets 1 and 2, we need a large number of potential relay locations to ensure the high probability of feasibility.
 As we had mentioned in Section~\ref{sec:ilp-oneconnect}, for such large problem instances, an exhaustive enumeration of all possible solutions to obtain the optimal solution is impractical.
 Hence, for these problem instances, we solved the LP relaxations of the corresponding ILPs to obtain \emph{lower bounds} on the optimum relay count.